Parbelaez/positive_frontend_pp5_v2024/README.md

 ## Creating the PostCard component

+The post card will be used only in the detailed view of the post (url ending in /post/:id).
+It will show the post title, the post content, the post author, and the post date, and the tops, likes, and dislikes.

+### The likes criteria

+As the idea of the social network is avoid discussions while being able to agree or disagree with the post, the likes and dislikes will be used to show the agreement or disagreement with the post, therefore, the place.
+The tops are be used for people that found the post useful.
+And, as the post are all positive, it implies that they also liked the place.

 ## Creating the CurrentUser context

 We are using axios to make the API calls.
 You can read more about it here: https://www.npmjs.com/package/axios.
 Basically, it is a library that allows us to make HTTP requests.
 Therefore, we can use it to make GET, POST, PUT, and DELETE requests.